Road to Adoption

 Greyhounds must be kept as inside pets.
 This is for two main reasons: 1) Their lack of body fat and short coat cause greyhounds to be sensitive to extremes of temperatures either hot or cold.
 With little padding or insulation they don't do well laying on the hard cold ground either; and 2) they will pine away without you because your family becomes THEIR family.

 Greyhounds must be kept leashed or fenced whenever outside.
-This is for one very good reason - they LOVE running!?
+This is for one very good reason - they LOVE running!
 They have been bred to run and chase for thousands of years.
-They have not been bred to look to humans for direction like other some other breeds.
+They have not been bred to look to humans for direction, like other some other breeds.
 They run so fast that you only have one or two chances to call them back before they are out of earshot.
 Only greyhounds that are incredibly focused on racing and winning are ever bred.
 A running greyhound will not look out for his own safety and can run into traffic.
-They often can't find their way back home if they do survive the roads.
+They often can't find their way back home, if they do survive the roads.
 Said in hard plain fact, a loose greyhound is a dead greyhound most of the time.

 Greyhounds must never be kept chained or tied up.
 While we don't think it's fair to chain dogs anyway, greyhounds can literally break their necks on a 10-foot chain.
 They reach full speed at three strides.
 That means that they can be moving at the speed of 40+ miles an hour when they hit the end of the chain.
 That would be BAD.
 Another terrible way to end a splendid life.